By:

 Challenge young athletes on an individual and appropriate level

-– Some youngsters have good balance while others display
+– Some youngsters have good balance while others display good

-drills/exercises that most suitably target the weaknesses.
+that most suitably target the weaknesses.

 3.

-Change exercises frequently – young athletes
+Change exercises frequently – young athletes learn

-and intellectually with new exercises often.
+with new exercises often.

 The

-following list provides some basic exercises that you can use
+following list provides some basic exercises that you can use with

 –